walkerkehoe/walkerkehoe/content/projects/methalox-engine-1.md

   * Thrust calculation
   * Ignition check

-With our components identified, we were able to run simulations to obtain a pressure ladder for the feed system.
+With our components identified, we were able to build a simulation to obtain a pressure ladder for the feed system.
 See the image below for the main injector pressure simulation.

 ![](/images/Screen Shot 2020-04-14 at 8.28.18 AM.png)

 ### Cavitating Venturi

 All of our feed system components could be sourced COTS, with the exception of the cavitating venturi in the liquid oxygen line (ORMO in the P&ID diagram).

 ### Nozzle and Combustion Chamber